mollie/commercetools-connector/docs/SelfHostingDockerImage.md

-# Self-hosting with AWS
+# Self-hosting with Docker image

-This guide provides instructions for self-hosting the Mollie commercetools connector on AWS.
+This guide provides instructions for self-hosting the Mollie commercetools connector.

 To get started, you need to have a Docker image for the connector.